input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 2. _Activated_

-    When enough committee candidate registrations have accumulated to start the protocol, the sidechain has to be activated, using the aformentioned NFTs.
+    When enough committee candidate registrations have accumulated to start the protocol, the sidechain has to be activated, using the aforementioned NFTs.
 Activation includes the following actions:
     - initialising the first committee (storing the first committee hash)
     - storing the initial checkpoint
+    - versioning initial sidechain scripts

     After this step, the sidechain is decentralised, any further action requires the consensus of the committee.
     Merkle root insertion and committee handover is open.